The Lone Chipmunks: Plot

 He brushes it off, then Chip and Dale load a tobacco bag with gunpowder from some of Pete's bullets and turn it into a cigarette.
-But when he hears it crackling, he throws it away & it lands behind the chipmunks and explodes.
+When he hears it crackling, he throws it away and it lands behind the chipmunks and explodes.
 Pete again panics and fires blindly.
 He then becomes frantic and decides to move on.
 He grabs his chest, only to find it full of acorns.
-He finds his money on the ground in a path, and gathers it while ironically falling into a pit trap, only to find the chipmunks and begins to shoot at them (If it's trouble you varmints want, I'll give it to you!").
+He finds his money on the ground in a path, and gathers it while ironically falling into a pit trap, only to find the chipmunks and begins to shoot at them ("If it's trouble you varmints want, I'll give it to you!").
 They retreat to their tree, and then attempt to take one of the guns away from Pete.

 Chip pulls out the gun but falls due to the weight of the gun.
 It suddenly begins to fire off out of control.
 Pete retaliates pulling out his gun, but instead pulls out Dale who was stuck in the holster to which Dale acts like a gun.
 Chip then points the gun at Pete to which he surrenders.
 Chip then ironically twirls the gun too fast to which he twirls with it.
 The gun then goes off again which shoots off his hat and grazes some hair off his head.
-Pete then tries to sweet-talk his way out which Chip denies ("Sweet talk will get you nowhere."), He spins the chamber of the gun which falls out of the gun disarming it & Pete corners Chip as the cavalry is seen coming toward them with their horns in a few scenes.
+Pete then tries to sweet-talk his way out which Chip denies ("Sweet talk will get you nowhere").
+He spins the chamber of the gun which falls out of the gun disarming it and Pete corners Chip as the cavalry is seen coming toward them with their horns in a few scenes.

-But before he can tear Chip apart, Dale grabs one of the spurs on Pete's boots and uses it to trigger the bullets on Pete's belt while Dale lassos him by the leg & breaks his bones.
-They then make him put his fist on a cactus, Dale then steals his knife & uses it to cut his belt, then they both tie his head with Pete's bandana, then sneak into his shirt & tickle him, while Dale rides the spur down Pete's back which hurts him to the point of charging after him.
+Before he can tear Chip apart, Dale grabs one of the spurs on Pete's boots and uses it to trigger the bullets on Pete's belt while Dale lassos him by the leg and breaks his bones.
+They then make him put his fist on a cactus, Dale then steals his knife and uses it to cut his belt, then they both tie his head with Pete's bandana, then sneak into his shirt and tickle him, while Dale rides the spur down Pete's back which hurts him to the point of charging after him.
 Chip grabs the frying pan with the eggs and bacon and puts it in the path of Pete which he hits it and is left dazed ("Sunny side up") and then covered in maple syrup and the money he stole.
-Pete is then captured by the cavalry which they believe to be the work of Chip & Dale, whom they dub "The Lone Chipmunks", and the short ends with Chip and Dale laughing as they & their horse ride off into the distance.
+Pete is then captured by the cavalry which they believe to be the work of Chip & Dale, whom they dub "The Lone Chipmunks", and the short ends with Chip and Dale laughing as they and their horse ride off into the distance.